Jollerprutt/proxmox-node/README.md

 ## 1.00 Proxmox Base OS Installation
-You should always install Proxmox OS in a Raid 1 configuration using two SSDs on your primary host.
+Its best to install Proxmox OS in a Raid 1 configuration using two SSDs on your primary host.
 Then if one SSD fails you have disk redunancy.

 The primary host is your work horse with the fastest CPU and most memory because its hosts pfSense (OpenVPN gateway, HA Proxy, pfBlockerNG & PiHole blocker etc) and if your chose the **Route B** option its also your NAS file server.